Submissions

 Within 48 hours of submission the corresponding author will receive either a confirmation of receipt or a desk rejection if the submitted manuscript does not comply with Author Guidelines.
 Submissions that receive a desk rejection may be amended only during the call for papers: it is not allowed to amend or resubmit manuscripts after the call for papers’ deadline.

-Within 3 weeks of the confirmation of receipt, the corresponding author will receive the outcome of the preliminary assessment and the manuscript will either proceed to peer review or be rejected.
-Manuscripts that are rejected at this stage cannot be resubmitted during the same call for papers.
+Within 3 weeks of the confirmation of receipt, the corresponding author will receive the outcome of the preliminary assessment and the manuscript will either proceed to peer review or be declined.
+Manuscripts deemed ineligible at this stage cannot be resubmitted in any version during the same call for papers.

-The peer review process typically takes up to 8 weeks, depending on reviewer availability and manuscript complexity.
-After this stage, manuscripts that receive a publication offer move to the production phase (copyediting, proofreading, and graphics).
-The average overall time to publication is 33 weeks (last update: August 2025).
+The peer review process typically takes up to 8 weeks, depending on reviewers availability and manuscript complexity.
+Accepted manuscripts move to the production phase (copyediting, proofreading, and graphics) prior to publication.

 Privacy Statement